chevah/geck/content/review.rst

   Writing a review request early, will help you to organize and explain the work that you plan to do on the branch.

-* When the review is ready to be sent to reviewers, leave a comment containing the **needs-review** marker word.
-It will trigger the review request process.
+* When the review is ready to be sent to reviewers, leave a comment in the PR containing the **needs-review** marker word.
+It will trigger the review request process and the GitHub to Trac synchronization.

 * GitHub inline comments are great, and you can add them to help with the initial review request.
 Just **don't abuse them**!
   Think twice before adding an initial inline comment for the review.
-  Ask yourself why that comments is needed and why that line is not clear.
+  Ask yourself why that comment is needed and why that line is not clear.
 Maybe adding a comment in the code would avoid the need for the GitHub inline comment.